 Include at this item any supplementary dividends you received from a New Zealand company.
-Also include any dividend (or non-share dividend) income from a New Zealand company that you received or became entitled to during 2009-10 through a partnership or a trust.
+Also include any dividend (or non-share dividend) income from a New Zealand company that you received or became entitled to during 2010-11 through a partnership or a trust.

 Do not include any Australian franking credits from a New Zealand company that you received directly, or indirectly through a trust or partnership.
-These amounts are shown at Part G.
+Show these amounts at part G.

-If you have paid foreign tax on an attribution account payment (usually a dividend distribution) you received that was paid out of previously attributed income and that payment is non-assessable non-exempt income, you do not include this income anywhere on your tax return.
+If you have paid foreign tax on an attribution account payment (usually a dividend distribution) you received that was paid out of previously attributed income and that payment is non-assessable non-exempt income, (tax-free income) you do not include this income anywhere on your tax return.